-You will develop media relations plans and pitches to address a real client's communication needs.
+You will develop media relations plans, media materials and pitches to address specified communication needs.
 Details will be provided in class.
-Students will work on the same client but have individual work responsibilities.
-You will actually pitch the media.

 Please remember that in public relations you are writing to a professional audience.
 Structure your writing style accordingly.
 Be concise.
 Content, quality, persuasiveness and neatness count.
 Use spell-check.
 Papers containing typos, errors in spelling, grammar and punctuation will be downgraded.
 Fact-check and proofread your work.
 Your work must look professional.